 For infertility caused by endometriosis, rates of pregnancy are much improved with IVF treatment.
 Exactly which treatment is right for you depends on a variety of individual factors such as egg reserve, so we offer tailor-made treatment protocols depending on each patient’s needs.

 Taking fertility drugs can sometimes exacerbate endometriosis, as the hormones can cause the lining of the womb to develop more quickly.
 Taking a more natural approach is therefore recommended.
-At CREATE we give only minimal amounts of drugs to our patients as we believe that this maximises the quality of the eggs collected and the environment of the womb for implantation.
+At CREATE we give lower doses of drugs to our patients as we believe that this maximises the quality of the eggs collected and the environment of the womb for implantation.
 Our Natural and Mild treatments are therefore a good option as they minimise or eradicate the risks associated with taking stimulating drugs.
 Our Natural treatment in particular may be appropriate as it does not have any stimulating drugs whatsoever.
 One of our doctors will be able to advise you on the best course of action for your specific situation at an initial consultation.